aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/icssmediarule/deleterule/_index.md

 ---
 ## ICSSMediaRule.DeleteRule method

-Used to delete a rule from the media block.
+The deleteRule() method of the CSSGroupingRule interface removes a CSS rule from a list of child CSS rules.

 ```csharp
 public void DeleteRule(long index)